LucasBS4546/HTML-test-variation/README.md

 # HTML-test-variation
-Same stuff as "HTML-test", but with a different aproach.
+Same stuff as "HTML-test", but with a different aproach, both in the way i will write the code and how the actual site will end up being.